 Performing an Anchor Incision Lift

-Dr. Bogdan first marks the inframammary fold location.
-If the breast position is symmetric on the chest, he uses the existing inframammary folds.
-If one breast is higher on the chest, however, he lowers the fold on that side to improve overall symmetry.
-Next, Dr. Bogdan draws the desired location of the nipple and designs a keyhole pattern showing the vertical incision.
+The inframammary fold location is first marked.
+If the breast position is symmetric on the chest, the existing inframammary folds can be used.
+If one breast is higher on the chest, however, the fold is lowered on that side to improve overall symmetry.
+Next, the desired location of the nipple is drawn, and a keyhole pattern showing the vertical incision is designed.
 The keyhole marks the desired position of the nipple-areolar complex, and the vertical incisions allow for skin removal in a horizontal direction.
-He then creates a horizontal incision so he can remove skin in a vertical direction.
+A horizontal incision is then made so skin can be removed in the vertical direction as well.

-A breast reduction procedure requires the same skin incisions as an anchor incision breast lift, the only difference being that Dr. Bogdan removes excess breast tissue.
+A breast reduction procedure requires the same skin incisions as an anchor incision breast lift, the only difference being the removal of excess breast tissue.

 App for iPhone® & iPad®